 Since 15 March 2022, Vietnam's borders have been open again to international travellers.
-In 2023, both vaccinated and unvaccinated travellers can travel to Vietnam again.
-A Covid-19 test before departure is no longer required.
-However, travellers must take out mandatory health insurance and apply for a Vietnam visa.
+In 2024, both vaccinated and unvaccinated travellers can travel to Vietnam again.
+It is no longer required to take a Covid-19 test before departure.
+However, travellers must apply for a Vietnam visa.

 The COVID-19 pandemic in Vietnam